samarsreddypeyala/AI-Coding-Contest-in-Python/README.md

 # AI Coding Contest in Python

+These are the challenges given in IoTIoT.in AI Coding Test for May2020 Skilling Program

 ## Challenge-1: Pattern Matching

 You have given a string and a pattern.
 You need find number of occurrences of pattern in the string.